HopeCollegeSuperresolutionMicroscope/FiducialLiveTracking_MavenFriendly/README.md

         Recall that you must attach the debugger to the jvm you're running with the debug profile, since micro-manager will block on a listener.

+##COMPILING JAVADOC

+   * In order to help with clarity of JavaDoc, this project makes use of several custom JavaDoc tags.
+Because of this one must use the JavaDoc-Compilation profile.

+   * **For Ease of Use in Netbeans** Open up Project->Properties->Actions-> Select "Generate Javadoc" Action

+        Set
+            Execute Goals: generate-sources
+            Activate Profiles: JavaDoc-Compilation

+   * If not in Netbeans, simply use the command: mvn generate-sources JavaDoc-Compilation